kjatin669/cs/Sem2/Practical/STATS/README.md

 STATS
+	* Statistical Methods and Testing of Hypothesis
-	Written in : R-Programming
+	* Written in : R-Programming
+	* Note: Here the Full Question is not given in the Practical List.
+Full Question is Given in the Respective Practical.

-	Practical List:
+## Practical List: